720kb/butler/README.md

 window.console.info('Which element are you on Butler?', Butler.Highlighter.element);
 ```
 ####Butler.Clipboard
-Clipboard is where Butler saves the last copied text or cloned element.
+Clipboard is where Butler saves the last copied text and/or cloned element.
 ```javascript
 window.console.info('What you copied or cloned Butler?', Butler.Clipboard);
 ```